• Skip to content

 5. Act Quickly

-No one likes to let an employee go, particularly when they were part of the interviewing and hiring process.
+No one likes to let an employee go, particularly when they are part of the interviewing and hiring process.

 But there are times when the employee simply isn’t going to work out.